mdn/translated-content/files/pt-br/web/http/content_negotiation/index.md

 ### The `User-Agent` header

+> [!NOTE]
-> **Nota:** Though there are legitimate uses of this header for selecting content, [it is considered bad practice](/pt-BR/docs/Web/HTTP/Browser_detection_using_the_user_agent) to rely on it to define what features are supported by the user agent.
+> Though there are legitimate uses of this header for selecting content, [it is considered bad practice](/pt-BR/docs/Web/HTTP/Browser_detection_using_the_user_agent) to rely on it to define what features are supported by the user agent.

 The {{HTTPHeader("User-Agent")}} header identifies the browser sending the request.
 This string may contain a space-separated list of _product tokens_ and _comments_.